The Albury Recycling Centre accepts your recyclable waste, including plastic, glass, paper, cardboard and household goods.

 Shredded paper or trimmings

-You can drop off polystyrene recycling (plastic foam packaging) that’s generated in the home at the Albury Recycling Centre for free.
+You can drop off polystyrene that’s generated in the home at the Albury Recycling Centre for free.

 We can then process the polystyrene through a special machine that melts it into small, dense blocks that are used to make useful products such as building insulation and photo frames.

-Please don’t put polystyrene into any of your kerbside bins.
-It can’t be recycled that way and causes contamination within your bins – but it is completely free to dispose of polystyrene by bringing it to the recycling centre.
+Please don’t put polystyrene into your yellow kerbside bin.
+It can’t be recycled that way and causes contamination within your bins – but it is completely free to dispose of polystyrene by bringing it to the recycling centre, just make sure it's clean and dry.

 Used tyres are one of the most problematic sources of waste because of their size and durability.